alibaba/BladeDISC/tensorflow_blade/docs/build_from_source.md

 ```

 ## NOTE
-Currently only tensorflow-gpu==2.4.0 with CUDA 11.0 is supported for Tensorflow-Blade.
+Currently only tensorflow-gpu==2.4.0 with CUDA 11.0 is supported for TensorFlow-Blade.

 Supports for more tensorflow versions and devices is coming soon.